droglenc/NCMTH107/modules/Data_Production/index.md

   <li>Describe the principles of observational studies.</li>
   <li>Understand basic ideas of designing simple observational studies, and</li>
   <li>Explain the importance of randomization in both experiments and observational studies.</li>
+  <li>Identify the response and explanatory variable in bivariate relationships.</li>
 </ol>
 </div>